mprodhan/backend-slacktweet/README.md

  - Use python logging (not print statements) for all output messages.
 See additional notes about logging below.

 ## Repo Best Practices
- - Have a descriptive top-level README.md.
+ - Have a descriptive top-level README.md (like this one!).
 If you don't know what a good README looks like, google "README best practices"
- - .gitignore is present, ingorning .vscode/ and .env and .log and venv
+ - `.gitignore` is present, ignorning `.vscode/` and `.env` and `.log` and `venv/`
- - requirements.txt from pip freeze
+ - `requirements.txt` from pip freeze
  - No hard-coded API keys or tokens anywhere.  __DO NOT LEAK TOKENS__.
- - Small commits with meaningful messages-- not "blah foo bar" or "asdfadfadfadfadfasdfasdf"
+ - Small, incremental commits with meaningful messages-- not "blah foo bar" or "asdfadfadfadfadfasdfasdf"
  - Don't commit log files or virtual envs to the repo.